 What Happens to Title Jumpers?

-The majority of states require a vehicle title to be transferred within a specified period after buying the vehicle.
-If you don't do this, you're subject to fines and penalties.
+The majority of states require a vehicle title to be transferred within a specified period after buying a new or used car.
+If you don't transfer the title within this period, you are subject to fines and penalties.
 Not only that, but you still have to transfer the title.

-What Happens if You Buy a Title Jumped Vehicle?
+What Happens if You Buy a Title-Jumped Vehicle?

 Recourse as a Title Jumping Victim